raviprakashdev/competitive-programming/readme.md

 # Interview Coding Questions

+# Data Structures and Algorithms

-## python-bests.txt File contains mostly used functions Python 3.x - Available for contribution
+## python-bests.txt File contains mostly used subprograms used in Python
+	Available for contribution

-## c++ bests.txt File contains mostly used functions in c++ - Available for contribution
+## c++-bests.txt File contains mostly used subprograms used in C++
+	Available for contribution